-The UCLA Acting and Performance Summer Institute is a three-week, UC credit-bearing, intensive program for high school students in theater arts, encompassing performance training classes, movement-based techniques, and a final showcase where students create their own content through the devised theater process.
+The UCLA Acting and Performance Summer Institute is a virtual three-week, UC credit-bearing, intensive program for high school students in theater arts, encompassing performance training classes, movement-based techniques, and a final showcase where students create their own content through the devised theater process.

-The program is designed for high school students completing grades 9 through 12, with a serious interest in theater arts, and who seek the discipline and training required for participation in a university theater program or a career in the performing arts.
+The program is designed for high school students with a serious interest in theater arts who seek the discipline and training required for participation in a university theater program or a career in the performing arts.

 - A resume.
 If you do not have a resume, submit a brief description of your theatrical and/or artistic experience.

-- A video of a two minute monologue or improvised scene.
-Prompts are provided.
+- A video of a 1- 1½ minute monologue or improvised scene.

 The essay will be prompted on the registration form.
 Both the letter of reference and the resume can be uploaded (.pdf) during the application process.
-For the video component, you will need to upload your video to YouTube, Vimeo, or similar site, and paste the private link during the application process.
+For the video component, you will need to upload your video and make it private to YouTube, Vimeo, or similar site, and paste the private link during the application process.
 Note: All responses and links will not be accessible to edit in any form after submission of the application.

-Slate: Please provide your name, the name of the play your piece is from, the character's name, and the playwright.
+Slate: Please provide your first and last name, the name of the play your piece is from, the character's name, and the playwright.
 There is no need to explain what is happening in the play.
 Feel free to say hello to us.